dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

 Finally you need to install some extensions in Visual Studio Code.
 This is done by pressing the Extensions |extensions| button on the left side.
-Here search for ``Python``, and download the extension.
+Here search for ``Python``, and download the extensions.
 Make sure that it is from Microsoft.
 Hereafter search for ``Jupyter``, and download that extension as well.
 This also needs to be from Microsoft.